Last Updated on February 7, 2021

 If you haven’t done this, it’s still possible to put together a playlist for a past trip.
 Are there songs you remember hearing in bars or restaurants?
 This can be a good place to begin.
 Also research local musicians or indigenous types of music for that country.

-Need ideas?
+Looking for general travel music to round out a playlist?
 Check out my ultimate travel playlist on Spotify!

 15. Research, Plan and Save for Future Trips